Developing Your Competency Framework – Linking Skills to Company Objectives

 What Is A Competency Framework?

 First, competency is the knowledge, skills, judgment, and personality traits that employees need to work effectively and to support business objectives.
-A ‘competency framework’ defines the required ‘competencies’ across all roles in the organization.
+In particular, a ‘competency framework’ defines the required ‘competencies’ across all roles in the organization.

-Thus, this framework provides an easy way to measure if your people are acting competently and supporting the business goals, and what adjustments need to be made if they are not.
+Thus, this framework provides an easy way to measure if your people are acting competently and supporting the business goals.
+And, it outlines all possible adjustments.

-Here’s the definition for this competency as would be seen in our competency framework.
+Thus, here’s the definition for this competency as it would appear in our competency framework.

 Ability to Guide Development with Customer Needs in Mind